What are Marketable Securities?

-Well, there are many features of marketable securities, but the two most important ones that set them apart from the rest are highlighted below.
+Well, there are many features of these securities, but the two most important ones that set them apart from the rest are highlighted below.

-- This is perhaps the single most important feature that every financial instruments must have in order to classify them as marketable security.
+- It is perhaps the single most crucial feature that every financial instrument must have to classify them as marketable security.

-- Marketable securities are highly liquid and can be easily converted into cash within short time and at a reasonable price.
+- These securities are highly liquid and can be easily converted into cash within a short time and at a reasonable price.

-- What amounts to short time has not be defined anywhere but as per the conventions and generally accepted principles, this duration should be less than one year.
+- What amounts to a short time has not to be defined anywhere, but as per the conventions and generally accepted principles, this duration should be less than one year.

-- In order to be highly liquid, marketable securities should be easily transferable.
+- In order to be highly liquid, these securities should be easily transferable.

-- Highly liquid and easily transferable features of marketable securities are complementary to one other.
+- Highly liquid and easily transferable features of these securities are complementary to one other.

-The above two feature can be used to classify any security as marketable securities.
+The above two features can be used to classify any security as marketable securities.

-Let’s understand how this is to be used as classification tool with help of practical illustration.
+Let’s understand how this is to be used as a classification tool with the help of a practical illustration.

-Company X Inc. invests in US Treasury bonds having a maturity duration of 30 years in financial year 2016.
-Company’s financial controller, Mr Adam Smith, is in dilemma as to whether those investments are to be classified as marketable securities or not.
+Company X Inc. invests in US Treasury bonds having a maturity duration of 30 years in the financial year 2016.
+The company’s financial controller, Mr. Adam Smith, is in a dilemma as to whether those investments are to be classified as these securities or not.

-- Return on any security is directly proportional to risk associated with it.
+- Return on any security is directly proportional to a risk associated with it.

 - Higher the risk, higher the return.

-- Since marketable securities are highly liquid and easily transferable, inflation* and default risk* associated with them are very low in comparison to other types of securities.
+- Since these securities are highly liquid and easily transferable, inflation* and default risk* associated with them are very low in comparison to other types of securities.

-- Investor has to make a trade-off between risk and return when choosing marketable securities.
+- An investor has to make a trade-off between risk and return when choosing these securities.

 Different types of risk associated with any security